 Since wastewater is a utility, these upcoming capital improvements will mostly be funded by the system's ratepayers.
 Grants may also be available to augment local funding, but the utility's policy is to schedule and program system improvements to match system revenue.
-Please see Appendix A for potential projects identified, including cost estimates, funding sources, and suggested timeframes from year 2029 to year 2037.
+20-year funding projections for wastewater may be found in Appendix A.